ymeine/atpackager/lib/visitors/readme.md

 Will check all files matching the given pattern `file` for global variables use.

-Everytime a forbidden global is used in one of those files, an error will be logged using grunt (`grunt.log.error`), specifying which global was used and in which file.
+Everytime a forbidden global is used in one of those files, an error will be logged using grunt ([`grunt.log.error`](http://gruntjs.com/api/grunt.log#grunt.log.error-grunt.verbose.error)), specifying which global was used and in which file.

-# Check/Add dependencies
+# Remove JS Banner

-* Name: `CheckDependencies`
+* Name: `JSStripBanner`

-Check the dependencies on output files, and add corresponding missing source files to the packaging: they need to be part of the package in order to be used by the depending file.
+Removes from the content of the file what is considered as a banner; content is considered itself as JavaScript source code.

 ## Configuration